survivejs/webpack-book/manuscript/optimizing/07_performance.md

 - Use faster source map variants during development or skip them.
 Skipping is possible if you don't process the code in any way.
 - Use [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) during development instead of source maps to transpile fewer features for modern browsers and make the code more readable and more comfortable to debug.
 - Skip polyfills during development.
 Attaching a package, such as [core-js](https://www.npmjs.com/package/core-js), to the development version of an application adds processing overhead.
-- Disable the portions of the application you don't need during development.
-It can be a valid idea to compile only a small fraction you are working on as then you have less to bundle.
 - Polyfill less of Node and provide nothing instead.
 For example, a package could be using Node `process` which in turn will bloat your bundle if polyfilled.
 [See webpack documentation](https://webpack.js.org/configuration/node/) for the default values.
 - Starting from version 5, there's a file system level cache that can be enabled by setting `cache.type = "filesystem"`.
 To invalidate it on configuration change, you should set `cache.buildDependencies.config = [__filename]`.
 Webpack handles anything watched by the build automatically including plugins, loaders, and project files.